March Chapter Meeting IHOP S.Portland ME.

 2018 (Where's the ) Fall Foliage - Tour

 Our 2nd Annual Fall Foliage Tour was held on Saturday 11/2 despite several logistical impediments....a reschedule, "no local restaurants" and weather that seemed to eternally dampen our spirits...
 Our group of nine members departed Augusta at 8:30 arriving in Belfast at 9:30 for a quick respite and or a late (quick) breakfast (Mickey D's)..departing again at 9:45 for a rendezvous with another chapter member on Water St. in Ellsworth, whose (local) directions and help were invaluable (Thank You Paula !!).
 When we arrived at the Museum around 11 AM, it was still raining and a bit breezy but once inside the two gentlemen who greeted us and did the intro, made us feel like we were the only ones there (we were!).
 We all were genuinely impressed with their "Brass Era" collection of automobiles as many of them had a very distinguished lineage, Our last leg of the tour was a late lunch at "Govenor's" in the Maine Coast Mall just outside of Ellsworth as they accommodated our group nicely.
-The rain "let up" as we said our goodbye's and the sun was trying to peak through albeit the strong gusty winds that were starting to blow, but hey it wasn't raining!!
-The consensus after the tour.... it was fun, weather be dammed and of course we are going to do it again next year !!!
+The seemingly forever rain had stopped as we said our goodbye's.
+The sun was trying to peak through albeit the strong gusty winds that were starting to blow, but hey it wasn't raining!!
+The consensus after the tour..... and weather be dammed and of course we are going to do it again next year.
 Thanks to the 10 "diehard" members who made the tour and without question to the Seal Cove Auto Museum!!

 2018 Foreign Car Festival Owls Head Transportation Museum